camjackson/redux-eventstore/README.md

 1. To [reduce](http://redux.js.org/docs/basics/Reducers.html) the sequence of events into an in-memory state, which can then be queried
 2. To perform some [asynchronous task](http://redux.js.org/docs/advanced/AsyncActions.html) or side-effect when a particular event occurs

+If an error occurs when dispatching an event, then the event will just be skipped over, moving to the next one in the stream.

 **Parameters:**

- - `host`: The host where your Event Store instance is located.
+ - `host` *(String)*: The host where your Event Store is located.
 Include the scheme (protocol), FQDN, and port
- - `stream`: The name of the stream to subscribe to
+ - `stream` *(String)*: The name of the stream to subscribe to
- - `dispatch`: The callback function that will receive all events read off the stream.
+ - `dispatch` *(Function(`event`))*: The callback function that will receive each event read off the stream.
 This is intended to be the dispatch method of a redux store, but really it could be any function with one parameter
- - `pollPeriod`: How many milliseconds to wait between polls of the stream (*default: 1000*)
+ - [`pollPeriod`] *(Number)*: How many milliseconds to wait between polls of the stream (*default: 1000*)

+**Returns:**

+*(Promise)* At the moment, this will never be resolved or rejected, as the function will poll and retry forever.
+In a future version, if error handling is more customisable, it might be rejected.

 **Example:**